 Antibiotics are a medicine prescribed by your doctor to kill infection causing bacteria in your body.
 They are usually a few tablets during the day, extending over a few days to a week.
+The antibiotics may result in a reduction in milk production (which mastitis does also), so please be patient for the return of your milk supply, up to about a week after finishing your mastitis antibiotics.

 Because inflammatory and bacterial inflammation of the breast cause the same response in the body, it can be tricky to tell the difference without getting a breast milk culture.
 With both, you usually have pain, swelling, and redness to the breast which is a normal inflammatory response that we see occurs all over the body, even in ankle sprains!